ifx-dr/DRMS-Lobe/ReadMe.md

 ### To start the front end

-- Go into the folder Front end/
+- Go into the folder Frontend/

 		cd DRMS-Lobe/Frontend